 - Select up to two field trips you can attend and sign-up (for you and an optional guest) using the registration form link.

-- 24 hours after field trips open, the registration time period will close.
-Field trip participants will be randomly selected from the registration list.
+- 24 hours after field trips open, we will randomly select names for each trip from the registration list.

 - Those who win a spot on a trip will be emailed.
 There is no need for registrants to confirm their attendance; we have always expected registrants to attend trips for which they sign up, and that policy stands with this new system.